postsharp/Metalama.Documentation/content/conceptual/fabrics/fabrics-execution-order.md

     3. Fabric type name.

-2. **Transitive project fabrics**.
-Transitive project fabrics are ordered by the following criteria:
+2. **Transitive project fabrics** are ordered based on the following criteria:

      1. Depth in the dependency graph: dependencies with lower depth (i.e. "nearer" to the main project) are processed first.
      2. Assembly name (alphabetical order).